 81 East W Wacker Dr, Chicago, IL 60601

 Land & Lake Kitchen is an upscale, yet casual traditional American restaurant located in a beautiful space right on the Chicago River in the North River neighborhood.
 The interior dining room has industrial chic wood and brick design with old-school metal chairs and luxurious tanned leather booths.
+This is one of my favorite restaurants in the city!

 You can get breakfast every day of the week at Land & Lake Kitchen, but on the weekends, they offer Mimosa Brunch, featuring an hour and a half of all-you-can-drink mimosas to accompany the breakfast and lunch menu.
 Their large breakfast menu is egg-centric with every manner of benedicts, scrambles, and omelets.
 I recommend the pesto scramble with housemade pesto and mushrooms scrambled to perfection and served with house potatoes.